jonross/kugl/README.md

 ## How it works (important)

-Kugel is just a thin wrapper on Kubectl and SQLite.
+Kugl is just a thin wrapper on Kubectl and SQLite.
 It turns `SELECT ...
 FROM pods` into `kubectl get pods -o json`, then maps fields from the response to columns in SQLite.
 If you `JOIN` to other resource tables like `nodes` it calls `kubectl get` for those too.
 If you need more columns or tables than are built in as of this release, there's a config file for that.

-Because Kugel always fetches all resources from a namespace (or everything, if `-a/--all-namespaces` is used), it tries to ease Kubernetes API Server load by **caching responses for two minutes**.
+Because Kugl always fetches all resources from a namespace (or everything, if `-a/--all-namespaces` is used), it tries to ease Kubernetes API Server load by **caching responses for two minutes**.
 This is why it often prints "Data delayed up to ..." messages.